laminlabs/lamindb/README.md

 - **integrations** → [vitessce](https://docs.lamin.ai/vitessce), [nextflow](https://docs.lamin.ai/nextflow), [redun](https://docs.lamin.ai/redun), and [more](https://docs.lamin.ai/integrations)
 - **extensible** → create custom plug-ins based on the Django ORM, the basis for LaminDB's registries

 GUI?

-[LaminHub](https://lamin.ai) is a data collaboration hub built on LaminDB similar to how GitHub is built on git.
+- [LaminHub](https://lamin.ai) is a data collaboration hub built on LaminDB similar to how GitHub is built on git.
+- It's easy to vibe code on top of the open-source stack. 😉

 <details>
 <summary>Who?</summary>